Probabilistic Modeling of Multi-rater Medical Image Segmentation for Diversity and Personalization: Introduction

-\begin{itemize} \item We propose a unified probabilistic modeling framework, ProSeg, for multi-rater medical image segmentation, which generates both diverse and personalized segmentation results. \item We introduce two latent variables, $\tau$ and $Z$, via variational inference, to model the inter-observer variability in diagnosis and the ambiguity in medical scans, respectively. \item We conduct extensive experiments, demonstrating that ProSeg achieves a new state-of-the-art performance in multi-rater medical image segmentation. \end{itemize}
+\begin{itemize} \item We propose a unified probabilistic modeling framework, ProSeg, for multi-rater lesion segmentation, which can generate both diverse and personalized segmentation results. \item We introduce two continuous latent variables, $\tau$ and $Z$, to model the inter-observer variability in diagnosis and the lesion ambiguity in medical scans, respectively. \item We conduct extensive experiments on both NPC and LIDC-IDRI datasets, demonstrating that ProSeg achieves a new state-of-the-art performance in multi-rater lesion segmentation. \end{itemize}